bernie-skipole/webparametrics/docs/index.md

 systemctl list-timers

-## Create a mosquitto broker listenning on the bridge port
+## Create a mosquitto broker listening on the bridge port

 apt-get install mosquitto